magistermaks/fabric/wiki/fabric/rendering/layer.md

 ## Render Layers
 [Back](../fabric.md)

-Render Layers allow speicfing how textures of a model should be rendered.
+Render Layers allow specifying how textures of a model should be rendered.

 ```java
 // change rander layer of one block/item